-Relationship Between Temperature and Salinity Variables on the Abundance of Vibrio sp. and the Growth of Vaname Shrimp (Litopenaeus vannamei)
+Relationship Between Temperature and Salinity Variables on the Abundance of Vibrio sp. and the Growth of Vannamei Shrimp (Litopenaeus vannamei)

 DOI: